Blueberry and Raspberry Picking at Cloud 9 Farm

 - Bring your own water as we do not have any source for drinking water here.

-- We do have a green, out-house at the bottom of the patch.
+- We do have a green, out-house at the bottom of the patch and a port-o-john in the parking lot.

 - We do not spray any pesticides on our plants or berries because we value the native pollinator population and our own honey bees that help make our crop.
 Besides, we believe you should be able to trust fruit right off the bush as you do the taste test to determine which ones to pick!